 I’ll put that there again for you to read!

 When we feel like fearlessness and bravery are long gone, they aren’t.
 They are just a prayer away.
 And if I’m being honest, I still have sideline days.
 I still have days when fearlessness and bravery are missing like a lost shoe, but when I feel like fearlessness and bravery are long gone, they aren’t.

 They are just a prayer away, and they are a prayer away for you too.

-If you want to hear more from Broken Until Now feel free to subscribe.
+If you want to hear more from Broken Until Now and feel inspired, feel free to subscribe.